apigee/apigee-client-php/README.md

 you just need to define the `APIGEE_EDGE_PHP_SDK_OFFLINE_TEST_DATA_FOLDER` environment variable set its value to the parent folder of your own test data set.

-PS.: Some unit tests can not be executed when the offline test data is used, those are automatically skipped.
+PS.: Some unit tests can not be executed when the offline test data is in use, those are automatically marked as skipped.